lobis/development-environment/README.md

-# development-environment
+# Development Environment

-A collection of different config files to simplify setting up an environment for different applications.
+A collection of different config files and notes to ease setting up an environment for different applications.